 with Automatic Volume Control

-Improving Music for listening in noisy environment
+Improving Music for listening in a noisy environment

-Lets consider another example, how Automatic Volume Control behaves with a studio music audio.
+Let's consider another example, how Automatic Volume Control behaves with a studio music audio.
 Peak Normalization gives some results again.

 Audio with a quiet part